A response from Sir Peter Bottomley MP:

 The UK banned fur farming in 2003, and I am pleased to see that the majority of UK retailers have stopped selling real fur.
 The UK government is also committed to ensuring that all fur sold in the UK is labelled correctly so that consumers can make an informed choice.

-Events in Parliament, particularly those organized by Fur Free Britain, have been supportive of work to develop further policy.
-I will attend whenever possible these events to show support for this important campaign.
+I attend events in Parliament, particularly those organized by Fur Free Britain, in support of their work to develop further policy.

 The Use of Snares: